isomerpages/moe-holyinnocentspri/_infohub/学校开放日 Open house.md

 Thank you for visiting HIPS E-Open House.
 On behalf of the school leaders and staff, we warmly welcome you to Holy Innocents' Primary School.

-Join us as we showcase the distinctive HIPS experience and culture&nbsp;to nurture HIPS students with caring hearts and creative minds.**
+Join us as we showcase the distinctive HIPS experience and culture&nbsp;to nurture HIPS students with caring hearts and creative minds.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/I10bfz4U4CU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
+<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/I10bfz4U4CU?si=cbThvPvGBoLdvy4Y" height="315" width="560"></iframe>